Quick start

 - Enter slab length and width in feet.

-- Enter one mesh sheet length and width.
+- Enter one mesh sheet size.
+If you are cutting from a roll, use the planned cut length and roll width.

 Best uses

-- Estimate mesh sheets for a slab or patio.
+- Estimate welded wire mesh sheets for a slab, patio, or pad.

 What this calculator is solving

-The Concrete Mesh Calculator estimates how many mesh sheets or roll sections are needed to cover a rectangular slab, after overlap and waste are considered.
+The Concrete Mesh Calculator estimates how many welded wire mesh sheets or roll sections are needed for a rectangular slab.
+It is a buying-list helper, not a reinforcement design.

 The formula in plain language

-In plain language: The calculator finds slab area, reduces sheet coverage by overlap, adds waste, divides adjusted area by effective sheet area, and rounds up.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Slab area = length x width.
+Effective sheet area = (sheet length - overlap) x (sheet width - overlap).
+Adjusted area = slab area x (1 + waste percent / 100).
+Sheets = adjusted area / effective sheet area, rounded up.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer

-- Sheets needed is rounded up from adjusted slab area divided by effective sheet area.
+- Sheets needed is the adjusted slab area divided by effective sheet area, rounded up.

-- Effective sheet area is smaller than sheet size when overlap is entered.
+- Effective sheet area is smaller than the sheet label when overlap is entered.
+A 10 x 5 ft sheet with 6 in overlap covers about 42.75 ft2 for estimating.

 Common mistakes to avoid

-- Do not treat sheet count as reinforcement design.
+- Do not treat sheet count as a slab design.
+Wire size, layers, loads, joints, and local code are separate decisions.

-- Do not enter overlap larger than the sheet dimensions.
+- Do not enter overlap larger than the sheet dimensions; the calculator will stop because there is no usable sheet area left.

 Research and references